frederic-perez/AmE-dictionary/data/dictionary.md

 __thwack<sup>2</sup>__ _v_ Deliver a hard blow to. _Syn_ smack _Frustrated at being unable to fix it, Dad thwacked the engine, and it started right up._
 __thwart__ _v_ :nine::m::pencil2: (thwarted) Prevent (someone) from accomplishing something. _Clerk with real gun thwarts BB gun holdup._ :es: frustrar, desbaratar
 __thyme__ _n_ :four::hammer::mute:[t~~h~~yme] :es: tomillo
-__tiara__ _n_ :four: /tɪˈɑːrə/ A jewelled ornamental band worn on the front of a woman’s hair. _Brooches, necklaces and tiaras fit for a queen._ _Toddlers & Tiaras, a new reality show._ :es: diadema
+__tiara__ _n_ :five: /tɪˈɑːrə/ A jewelled ornamental band worn on the front of a woman’s hair. _Brooches, necklaces and tiaras fit for a queen._ _Toddlers & Tiaras, a new reality show._ _The papal tiara._ :es: diadema
 __tic-tac-toe__ _n_
 __tic<sup>1</sup>__ _n_ :two::hammer: _A tic sucking on the neck of a dog._
 __tic<sup>2</sup>__ _v_